Blood Sugar Spikes After Exercise

 You should also talk to your doctor about the readings and see if it would be appropriate to take insulin after a workout and how much is recommended.
 It's important to get the spike under control, you just don't want to take so much insulin it causes a crash later.

 Having a high glucose reading after a workout doesn't mean you must stop exercising, it just means you have to talk to your doctor about the levels.
 Then talk to a fitness professional about ways to modify your program that will reduce the spikes.
-That may mean less intense intervals, eating before, or longer cooling down periods afterwards.
+That may mean less intense intervals, eating before, or longer cooling down periods afterward.
 If it's still too high, work with your doctor on a strategy to counter it with an appropriate injection of insulin.

 Call for a FREE Consultation (305) 296-3434